Buying Advice - Beginners Guide

 Electric Guitars and Basses

 The electric guitar is perhaps the instrument that most aspire to be able to play.
 Despite huge changes in pop music, the electric guitar is still at the heart of most modern pop and rock music recordings.
 Its popularity is, no doubt, influenced by the desire to emulate our musical heroes.
 However, as beginners instrument, the electric guitar is fairly easy to pick up, very rewarding, and in recent years, very affordable, too.
 The bass guitar has also become one of the most popular modern instruments, for much the same reasons.

 For the beginner, the options available to a new player can be bewildering.
 The essential gear required can be a mystery in itself.
-Our beginners guide to buying an electric guitar or bass is here to help, however- just follow this link.
+Our beginners guide to buying an electric guitar is here to help.

 Drum kits come in two basic formats: acoustic or electronic, although more frequently known as digital drum kits.
 Acoustic drum kits normally consist of a bass drum, a snare drum, up to three tom toms plus cymbals and hi-hats - this is often referred to as a 'five piece' kit.
 A good starter kit will normally include all the drums, a set of sticks and a stool.
 Younger beginners may find it difficult to play a full size drum kit, so purchasing a junior set is advisable – Stagg and Essentials both make junior kits.